msaidcevik/jenkins/1-install-java11-git-jenkins on EC2/install-java11jdk-git-jenkins-onEC2.md

 - Click Jenkins’i Yönet > Eklentileri Yönet > Kullanılabilir and write locale on search bar then click Locale Plugin and click install without restart.

 - Click Jenkins’i Yönet > Sistem Konfigurasyonunu and find Locale and write English and click Ignore browser preference and force this language to all users then save.

+## Part 3 - Install Plugins

+- Click Manage jenkins > Plugin Manager > Avaliable and write on the search bar
+    - deploy to container
+    - copy artifact plugins select and click on install without restart